Ben348/RSChatParser/README.md

 How to use it
 -------------
 ### Include the file
-You need to include the 'nextss.php' file in your script before anything.
+You need to include the `nexss.php` file in your script before anything.

     include('nexss.php');